mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 ##### Configure AWS IAM

 1. Create the required IAM group for Control Center operations through the AWS EC2 console or CLI.
-For details, see: [https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html)
+For details, see AWS article [Create IAM groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups_create.html)

    Note that in the example below, `mojaiac` is an existing IAM user.